cloudflare/workers-sdk/packages/wrangler/telemetry.md

 WRANGLER_LOG=debug npx wrangler deploy
 ```

-Analytics source code can be viewed at https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler/src/metrics.
+Telemetry source code can be viewed at https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler/src/metrics.
 It is run in the background and will not delay project execution.
 As a result, when necessary (e.g. no internet connection), it will fail quickly and quietly.

 ## How can I configure Wrangler telemetry?